wpnimitz/reitoolbox/README.md

 Name | Description
 ---- | ----
-type | by default, the shortcode will produce a list of cities in UL LI format.
-If you want to use an inline format, just add _type=inline_ to your shortcode `[city_pages type=inline]`
+type | By default, the shortcode will produce a list of cities in UL LI format.
+If you want to use an inline format, just add _type=inline_ to your shortcode `[city_pages type=inline]` after | only available if you have use inline as type.
+You can literally add any string after each city. `[city_pages type='inline' after='/']` limit | basically, limits the output of the shortcode. column | added in response to the location page, you can use 2 or 3.
+If you need to add extra column,  you have to add extra css with to met your requirements.

+###Divi Global
+Deprecated after Divi v4.0 has been released last October 17, 2019.
+The new divi builder replaces the **Divi Global** tab.
+Its main objected is to display global header and footer and now, it is deprecated since divi release its own version.

+###Reports
+_Coming Soon_